Seahawks release defensive end Aldon Smith

 The Seahawks’ gamble on oft-troubled defensive end Aldon Smith has ended as the team has decided to release him, The Seattle Times confirmed Wednesday.
+The move is expected to officially happen soon.

 Two days later, he was involved in an incident that eventually resulted in his arrest on suspicion of second-degree battery in the New Orleans area.
-The Seahawks said they would let the legal process play out, and it’s not thought his release is a direct result of his arrest — Smith has an arraignment on Aug.
+The Seahawks said they would let the legal process play out, and it’s not thought his release is a direct result of his arrest — Smith has an arraignment scheduled on Aug.
 24.

+Instead, a source said Smith violated the terms of the team’s conditions that were set when it agreed to sign him last April.
+Smith has a well-documented history of incidents related to substance abuse and when he met with the media in July Smith said his sobriety was the most important thing in his life.

+“I have a tremendous support staff,” Smith said on July 31.
+“For me, it was just making myself vulnerable and being willing to trust and lean on the people.
+I’ve always had people that were there, but I’ve always tried to carry everything on my shoulders.
+Letting people help me and accepting that help was a major game changer.”

-It was the latest off-field incident in a career pockmarked with them — Smith did not play from 2016-19 due to a variety of incidents that included three arrests for driving under the influence from 2011 to 2015, a hit-and-run arrest and a plea deal in 2018 on a domestic-violence charge.
+His April arrest was the latest off-field incident in a career pockmarked with them — Smith did not play from 2016-19 due to a variety of incidents that included three arrests for driving under the influence from 2011 to 2015, a hit-and-run arrest and a plea deal in 2018 on a domestic-violence charge.

+But despite the April arrest, the Seahawks were optimistic that Smith could thrive with their support while making clear he would have to meet his responsibilities to play.

+Carroll had said the team “did a lot of homework’’ on Smith before deciding to sign him and was confident he would be able to avoid the issues that had derailed a career that began with so much promise with the 49ers — he was a first-team All-Pro in 2012.

 After sitting out Seattle’s offseason program to get in shape, Smith showed up for the beginning of training camp and had been present for every practice and saw action in Sunday’s mock game — he kept the ball alive on a fumble that Poona Ford eventually recovered and returned for a touchdown.

-Coach Pete Carroll had said the team “did a lot of homework’’ on Smith before deciding to sign him and was confident he would be able to avoid the issues that had derailed a career that began with so much promise with the 49ers — he was a first-team All-Pro in 2012.

-“We’re gonna be there for him, we’re gonna look after him.
-He’s gonna get everything we got every step of the way,” Carroll said in late July.
-“The burden falls on him and he knows that.
-But it’s really important, I think, for him to feel the support.”

-Smith had appeared to revive his career last year with the Cowboys making five sacks, three in a game against the Seahawks in Seattle In September.
+Smith had appeared to revive his career last year with the Cowboys making five sacks, three in a game against the Seahawks in Seattle in September.

-Smith also met the media in late July and said he was grateful for another opportunity to play.
+Smith also met the media in late July and said his four-year absence from the NFL had made him even more appreciative about having more chances to continue to play.

 “I was blessed with the opportunity to get back and play the game, and I’m grateful for that,” Smith said.

-Smith was battling for a spot on the roster as a rush end and edge player
+Smith was battling for a spot on the roster as a rush end and edge player.
+Seattle loaded up on edge rushers this offseason and Smith’s addition was regarded as something of a luxury, a gamble that could pay off greatly, but also wouldn’t prove too damning if it didn’t work out.

 This story will be updated.